Interfacelab/ilab-media-tools/readme.txt

 = Image Cropping =
 Media Cloud by ILAB ships with the most advanced image cropping tool available for WordPress, based on Chen Fengyuan's amazing Cropper plugin for jQuery.

-= WP-CLI Support =
-Import your media library to the cloud, regenerate thumbnails and process your library with Amazon Rekognition using WP-CLI commands.

 = Compatible With Leading Image Optimizers = Compatible with Short Pixel, EWWW, Smush and Imagify image optimization plugins!